 Awamaki was founded in 2009 to connect indigenous artisan women to markets outside their villages.
 In remote Quechua villages, most women do not speak Spanish, read or write.
-The men work on the Inca Trail, and the women stay in the village to care for children, animals and farms.
-Women have no education or opportunities to help them earn money for their families, but they are skilled in spinning, weaving and the arts of Peru’s rich textile heritage.
+The men work on the Inca Trail, and the women stay in the village to care for children, animals, and farms.
+Women have no education or opportunities to help them earn money for their families, but they are skilled in spinning, weaving, and the arts of Peru’s rich textile heritage.

 Awamaki was formed in early 2009 to support a cooperative of 10 women weavers from Patacancha, a rural Quechua community in the Andes of Peru.
 The association’s founders, Kennedy Leavens, from the U.S., and Miguel Galdo, from Peru, had worked together at a predecessor organization with the weaving cooperative for two years.
 When that organization collapsed, Miguel and Kennedy formed Awamaki to continue their work with the weavers.
 The organization grew rapidly to include programs in health and education, as well as other artisan cooperatives and a sustainable tourism program.
-In 2011, Awamaki spun its health program off into an independent sister organization, and made the strategic decision to focus on income improvement and market access through fair trade artisan cooperatives and sustainable tourism.
+In 2011, Awamaki spun its health program off into an independent sister organization and made the strategic decision to focus on income improvement and market access through fair trade artisan cooperatives and sustainable tourism.
 It has grown, too, in the number of women helped.
-The organization now works with eight cooperative helping nearly 200 women.
+The organization now works with eight cooperatives helping nearly 200 women.

-Awamaki also offers training in quality control, product development and technical skills improvement.
-During training, they teach color combination, natural dyes methods and weaving to measurement to weavers; fiber selection and spinning yarn to specified weights to spinners; stitching and reading patterns to knitters; and sewing, garment pattern-making and design to seamstresses.
+Awamaki also offers training in quality control, product development, and technical skills improvement.
+During training, they teach color combination, natural dyes methods and weaving to measurement to weavers; fiber selection and spinning yarn to specified weights to spinners; stitching and reading patterns to knitters; and sewing, garment pattern-making, and design to seamstresses.